 British tenor Andrew Dickinson is making an impression at opera houses and concert halls across Europe with his charismatic stage presence and sensitive musicality.
 Born in Liverpool, he completed his studies at the Royal Academy Opera School in 2011.
 During his training he won a number of competitions, including the Maureen Lehane Vocal Competition at the Wigmore Hall and the UK’s Wagner Society competition in 2014.

-Guest appearances have seen him as White Minister in Ligeti’s Le Grand Macabre (Elbphilharmonie Hamburg), Quint in Britten's Turn of the Screw and Flute in Britten’s A Midsummer Night’s Dream (Hyogo Performing Arts Center, Japan), Red Whiskers in Britten’s Billy Budd at the Teatro dell’opera di Roma, Kaufmann in Wolfgang Rihm’s Jakob Lenz (Mozarteum Salzburg), Dancairo in Bizet’s Carmen (Scottish Opera), Tom Rakewell in Stravinsky’s The Rake’s Progress (Bury Court Opera) and Gerhard in H.K.
+His previous guest appearances have seen him as White Minister in Ligeti’s Le Grand Macabre (Elbphilharmonie Hamburg), Quint in Britten's Turn of the Screw and Flute in Britten’s A Midsummer Night’s Dream (Hyogo Performing Arts Center, Japan), Red Whiskers in Britten’s Billy Budd at the Teatro dell’opera di Roma, Kaufmann in Wolfgang Rihm’s Jakob Lenz (Mozarteum Salzburg), Dancairo in Bizet’s Carmen (Scottish Opera), Tom Rakewell in Stravinsky’s The Rake’s Progress (Bury Court Opera) and Gerhard in H.K.
 Gruber’s Gloria – A Pigtail (Bregenz Festival).
-He has sung under conductors including Donald Runnicles, Robin Ticciati and Enrique Mazzola, as well as Vladimir Jurowski at the Glyndebourne Festival.
+He has sung under conductors including Donald Runnicles, Robin Ticciati, James Conlon and Enrique Mazzola, as well as Vladimir Jurowski at the Glyndebourne Festival.

 A welcome guest at concert halls across Europe, the tenor has performed Bach’s St. John Passion with Ensemble Resonanz (which is already planned for another production in 2020) in Hamburg, Handel’s Messiah at the Royal Festival Hall in London, St. Stephan’s Cathedral in Vienna and the Liszt Academy in Budapest; Mozart’s Requiem at the Royal Albert Hall; and most recently Britten’s War Requiem at the Berlin Cathedral.
 Other recent engagements include Berlioz’s Grande Messe des Morts (Winchester Cathedral), Bach’s B Minor Mass (Bolzano), Mendelssohn’s Elijah (Amman, Jordan), and Bach’s St. Matthew Passion (Hanover).
 In May 2019, he also premiered his Die Schöne Müllerin project, accompanied by the pianist Jonathan Ware and with video design by Matthew Kvasnik, in his hometown of Liverpool, shortly followed by a performance of the project at Oranjewoud Festival in the Netherlands.